 Users can also create their own personalized trading strategies and if they turn out to be successful, rent them out/sell them to others.

-How To Use CryptoTrader
+How To Use CryptoTrader?

-- Strategies Marketplace: The place where trading strategies can be bought and sold
+Strategies Marketplace: The place where trading strategies can be bought and sold

 Some of these features are available only to certain tiers of on-platform users.
-On that topic, navigating to the “Plans” section of the Cryptotrader website takes you to a page which lists out the subscription plans currently available for purchase.
+On that topic, navigating to the “Plans” section of the Cryptotrader website takes you to a page that lists out the subscription plans currently available for purchase.

-The plans basically differ in features they offer including backtesting, e-mail/SMS alerts, live trading bots, margin trading/short positions, access to multiple trading instruments, trading account equity limit, early access to new features and priority support.
-The prices of these plans are listed out in Bitcoin (BTC),Litecoin (LTC) and Maker DAI (MKR), which implies you can pay for them only with cryptocurrency.
+The plans basically differ in features they offer including backtesting, e-mail/SMS alerts, live trading bots, margin trading/short positions, access to multiple trading instruments, trading account equity limit, early access to new features, and priority support.
+The prices of these plans are listed in Bitcoin (BTC),Litecoin (LTC), and Maker DAI (MKR), which implies you can pay for them only with cryptocurrency.

 We couldn’t verify more registration details personally, as on-website registrations are currently closed.
-However if you log in using an existing account, the full set of features you subscribed to is still operational.
+However, if you log in using an existing account, the full set of features you subscribed to is still operational.

 Once you’re logged in, you can shift over to the “Strategy Market” section of the platform and navigate through a wide variety of free and paid trading strategies.
 The strategies are developed by tech-savvy individuals with the help of the open-source strategy-building code available for download on the website.

-Users can also take advantage of a useful backtest feature which lets them check out the functionality/success rate of a certain strategy by running it against historical market data.
+Users can also take advantage of a useful backtest feature that lets them check out the functionality/success rate of a certain strategy by running it against historical crypto market data.
 Strategies can additionally be judged by their “popularity” rating, a number of live bots that are currently trading with a particular strategy using real money.

 Is Cryptotrader Legit?

-A strategy with a rating of 50% is being rented twice less often than a strategy with 100% rating, explains CryptoTrader documentation.
-Additionally, you can find numerous community reviews of the strategies available on CryptoTrader; we came across this one and this one, and reading through them will show you that success rates of CryptoTrader strategies can vary significantly.
+A strategy with a rating of 50% is being rented twice less often than a strategy with a 100% rating, explains CryptoTrader documentation.
+Additionally, you can find numerous community reviews of the strategies available on CryptoTrader; we came across this one and this one, and reading through them will show you that the success rates of CryptoTrader strategies can vary significantly.